winstoncheong/adventofcode/README.md

 * Part 1: Find the max score possible.
 * Part 2: Only consider cookies that are 500 calories.
 Find the max score possible.

 Did this the naive way.
-The easiest way to iterate over all possibilites of having 4 amounts that add to 100 is by using a triply nested for loop.
+The easiest way to iterate over all possibilities of having 4 amounts that add to 100 is by using a triply nested for loop.
 The calculation of a cookie's attributes are a dot product of an amount vector and an attribute vector.

 # 2015/16: Aunt Sue
 Have 500 Aunt Sues.
 Given data about them in the format: